florisdenhengst/msc_thesis/controllable_abstractive_summarization/experiment_testing_benchmark.md

-# Training the model
+# Training the controllable abstractive summarization model
+In this document, the experimental reproduction of model and results outlined by Fan et al. (2017) is presented.
+The architecture follows the authors' original, and the main task is abstractive text summarization with the capacity to enforce control over non-textual features.

-The trained model is closely following the implementation by Fan et al., 2017.
-Namely, the model and the training pipeline are as follows:
+First, we describe the model architecture and the training procedure:
+* Seq2Seq model
 * CNN-based encoder and decoder, kernel size 1x3
 * 8 layers each in encoder and decoder
 * Vocab-embed layers shared between encoder and decoder (*"we share representation of tokens in encoder and decoder embeddings"*, Fan et. al, 2017)